AI Safety

 Not without intervention.
 Daniel Towle, who has worked with over 1,000 families on screen time concerns: “AI chatbots are optimised to deepen bonds over time, not weaken them.
 The longer it continues, the harder the intervention.
 Early action — with the right framework — makes recovery significantly faster.”

 Daniel Towle uses the “Driving Seat Test”: “Can they put it down without distress?
 Can they maintain real relationships alongside it?
 If yes, it’s curiosity.
 If they get upset when you suggest it isn’t real, prefer it to real people, or hide their conversations — that’s dependency.
-The guide includes a full diagnostic framework with clear indicators for each level.”
+The guide includes a full understanding framework with clear indicators for each level.”

 Daniel Towle uses a three-tier warning system — Green (healthy use as a tool), Amber (emotional attachment forming), Red (dependency — act now).
 “Most parents who contact me about AI relationships are already in the red zone.
 The guide provides detailed indicators for each tier and the specific intervention steps for each level.”